irrdnet/irrd/docs/development/storage.rst

 RPSL journal
 ~~~~~~~~~~~~
 The journal keeps changes to objects, which are used to provide
-NRTM streams to other mirrors.
+NRTMv3 streams to other mirrors.
 It keeps much less extracted data.
 Specifically, it records:

 * `pk`: a random UUID, primary key of the table.